mkhalid578/Muhammed-Chhun-Blog/README.md

 Write concrete steps for your schedule to move from concept to working system.

 ### First Milestone (Fri Apr 15)
-Our first milestone will be User Interface, Creating/Updating a blog, and Adding/Updating/Removing comments.
+Our first milestone will be User Interface, Creating/Updating a blog, and Adding comments.

 ### Second Milestone (Fri Apr 22)
-Our second milestone will be Uploading Photos/Videos, and Sharing videos by URL
+Our second milestone will be creating a RacketUI (Chhun Kim), Uploading Photos/Videos (Muhammed Khalid, and Sharing videos by URL (Muhammed Khalid)

 ### Final Presentation (last week of semester)
 Before final presentation, Implementing the database, testing the project if we can accomplish it.